foopgp/foopgp-hugowebsite/content/english/blog/2026-05-11-djibian-agentforwarding.md

 ## Risk and attack surface

-While a `sshwgpg` session is open, **any privileged process on the remote** (root, or a compromise) can ask your YubiKey/NitroKey to sign or authenticate *something other than what you initiated*.
+While a physical security key is plugged in, **any privileged process** (root, or a compromise) can ask your YubiKey/NitroKey to sign, decrypt or authenticate *something other than what you initiated*.
 We can shrink the attack surface to a sliver with a few guardrails:

 1. `scdaemon` PIN cache: short timeout.
 The abuse window is time-bounded.
 2. UIF (`Sign=on`, `Decrypt=on`, `Auth=on`) on the security key: physical touch required for each signature, decryption or authentication.
 Strong friction, strong guarantee.